 As circumstantial luck would have it, for the first time ever in my perioding history, I fell short of sanitary napkins this month.
 My period arrived early, I was busy and then too exhausted to go down and buy some.
-I probably might have delayed the trial infinitely and the little silicon cup would have lain unused for years.
+Otherwise, I probably might have delayed the trial infinitely and the little silicon cup would have lain unused for years.
 Nothing to be done about it, I reached for the silicon cup.

 - You may not be able to sterilise it by boiling the cup in your kitchen, owing to social/cultural norms.
 My mother won’t even let me stand in the kitchen while she’s doing her puja and I’m on my period.
 I doubt my ‘dirty’ menstrual things would find any place in the kitchen.
 I got around this by using a face steamer.
 The basic plastic variety you get for 100 bucks at the chemist, that lets you steam your pores or sinuses.
 Silicon bends easily so it flattened into a corner of the steamer cup.